Syam-tej/EIGENVALUES-AND-EIGENVECTORS/README.md

 ### Step 2:
 Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
 ### Step 3:
-Print the two results (Eigen values and Eigen vectors).
+Print the two results (Eigen value and Eigen vectors).
 ### Step 4:
 End of the program.